 Multi-Stakeholder Group Input on Quality Measures

-- Publishing the rationale for the use of any quality and efficiency measures that are not endorsed by the consensus based entity under contract with the DHHS under Section 1890 of the Act currently the National Quality Forum (NQF); and
+- Program owners publish in the Federal Register the rationale for the use of any quality and efficiency measures that are not endorsed by the consensus based entity with a contract under Section 1890 of the Act, which is currently the National Quality Forum (NQF); and

-- Assessing the quality and efficiency impact of the use of endorsed measures and making that assessment available to the public at least every three years (the first report was released in March 2012; please visit the webpage via the hyperlink in the Related Links section below).
+- Assess the quality and efficiency impact of the use of endorsed measures and make that assessment available to the public at least every three years.

 Fulfilling Multi-Stakeholder Group Input Requirements